 Once you’ve verified your account you can also access new sections of the account panel.
 If you navigate to the blue button that says “Deposit” you’ll then be able to link an account for funding your Plus500 trading account.
 After entering the standard details of the method, such as bank account, you can deposit, as shown in the image below.

-Upon execution, you can check your portfolio to see you’ve acquired a new position in EOS, and successfully purchased EOS.
+Upon execution, you can check your portfolio to see you’ve acquired a new position in EOS, and successfully purchased or sold EOS.

 If you’re in the UK, you have a variety of different options when it comes to buying EOS.
 The main exchange used typically in the UK for buying EOS is eToro.
 Since eToro is regulated by the FCA, the confidence level around the exchange is fairly significant as far as safety and security go.
 If looking to maintain a buy position on EOS while in the UK, eToro is an excellent option.